House of Aaron

-The House of Aaron, less commonly known as the Aaronic Order or The Order of Aaron, is a US religious sect that believes they are descendants of Aaron and believe in the Aaronic writings.
+The House of Aaron, less commonly known as the Aaronic Order or The Order of Aaron, is an American religious sect that believes they are descendants of Aaron and believe in the Aaronic writings.
 The sect is centered in Eskdale, Utah, a small farming community in Millard County, with additional branches in Partoun and Murray, Utah.
 The House of Aaron was founded in 1943 by Maurice L. Glendenning and has an estimated membership between 1,500 and 2,000.